MelisAnaturk/dementia_risk_score/README.md

 # UK Biobank Analyses
+## Overview
+This repository contains code used in producing the UKB-DRS risk score by Anatürk, Patel, and colleagues.
+This project uses data from the UK Biobank to develop a novel risk score for dementia prediction.
+The score is mainly developed through a series of R scripts which derive diagnoses for dementia and other relevant conditions before deriving risk score formulae for the UKB-DRS and other previously developed risk scores.
 ## 1. Initial data cleaning
 Fsl's funpack (https://git.fmrib.ox.ac.uk/fsl/funpack) was used to initially clean the UKB data (e.g., demographics), e.g.: